AhmedTaha012/ObstacaleAvoid-Robot-QLearning/README.md

 # ObstacaleAvoid-Robot-QLearning
 <p> This Project is based on <b> avr atmega328p </b> and <b> q-learning algorthim </b> </p>

-The main purpose of this project is to make our robot avoid obstacles by detecting it using ultrasonic sensor and also learn to take the optimal action in this situation.
+The main purpose of this project is to make our robot avoid obstacles by detecting them using ultrasonic sensor and also learn to take the optimal action in this situation.
 The learning process is based on q learning algorithm which will be discussed later in the algorithm explanation